 Mala bead necklaces are great for prayer, meditation, and yoga, but they are also a fun fashion statement and are easy to wear.
 So whether you want to enhance the benefits of yoga and spirituality, or compliment some favorite outfits, these necklaces are a versatile option.

 Ranging from about $125-$150, prices vary based on the faceted guru stone for each necklace.
-Before supplies run out, contact me for your own custom mala bead necklace!This post may contain affiliate links.
-Click here to learn more about affiliate relationships.
+Before supplies run out, contact me for your own custom mala bead necklace!This post may contain affiliate links, at no extra cost to you, which allows me to share products I authentically use, recommend, or support, by receiving a small commission.